-In 2016, the new associates as from January 2014, who began the commercialization of agrochemicals, are now responsible for removing their empty packaging from the environment.
-Accordingly, they began the process of payment of membership fees, which, in the year ended December 31, 2016, corresponded to the amount of R\$ 852.
+The new associates as from January 2014, who began the commercialization of agrochemicals, are now responsible for removing their empty packaging from the environment.
+Accordingly, they began the process of payment of membership fees, which, in the year ended December 31, 2017, corresponded to the amount of R\$ 913 (2016 - R\$ 852).
 Considering that this is a contribution for the affiliation of a new associate, the amounts received are being recorded in net worth under Reserve of new associates.